Chapter House Street: Layout and architecture

-The street runs north-east, from the junction of Minster Yard and Minster Court, until it turns sharply south-east to become Ogleforth.
-On its north-western side lie the side entrance of Treasurer's House, a National Trust property; 4 and 6 Chapter House Street, both built about 1820; Grays Court, a grade I listed hotel with 12th-century origins; and 8 Chapter House Street, with Mediaeval origins but largely rebuilt in the 1730s.
-On the south-eastern side are the 15th-century 1 Chapter House Street; Mediaeval 3 Chapter House Street; and the 16th-century 5 Chapter House Street, part of a building mostly on Ogleforth.
+The street runs north-east from the junction of Minster Yard and Minster Court, then turns sharply south-east to become Ogleforth.
+On its north-western side lie the side entrance of Treasurer's House, a Grade I listed building and National Trust property; Nos.
+4 and 6, both built about 1820; a passageway to Grays Court, a Grade I listed hotel with 12th-century origins; and Old Rectory House at No. 8, with medieval origins but largely rebuilt in the 1730s.
+On the south-eastern side are the 15th-century No. 1; the late-17th-century No. 3; and No. 5, part of a 16th-century building that was rebuilt in the 18th century and is mostly on Ogleforth.